zowe/zac/README.md

 *	Create and maintain development iteration criteria and release train to drive framework development and deployment
 *	When required, vote on revoking commit rights

 The ZLC is composed of six (6) members of the Zowe community.
-Initially IBM, CA Technologies, and Rocket Software have each nominated two individuals to serve on the ZLC while the Zowe community builds committer diversity, for a term that will end by January 31, 2020.
+Initially IBM, Broadcom (fka CA Technologies), and Rocket Software have each nominated two individuals to serve on the ZLC while the Zowe community builds committer diversity.

 To qualify for nomination to serve on the ZLC, the individual must be a committer on a Zowe sub-project.
 No more than 2 individuals on the ZLC can be afflilated with the same company.